 To run a rollback in parallel, E-Maj spreads tables and sequences to process for one or several tables groups into " sessions ".
-Each session is then processed in each own corridor.
+Each session is then processed in its own thread.

 However, in order to guarantee the integrity of the global operation, the rollback of all sessions is executed inside a single transaction.